 not to be had, the spirits of lust, greed and jealousy prevail, as is so well

-Ya'acov may have been concerned for his sons' safety in Sh'chem, as that town's residents most likely remembered them only too well.2 Much latter, in B’resheet (Genesis) 45:8, the following words will be declared by Yoseph to his brothers who, in parallel with his present situation, had also been sent (after him) to Egypt: "So now it was not you that sent me hither, but Elohim…".3 The commentator goes on to say that "this verse supplies the key to the understanding of the whole story, which unfolds a dual level of the mission.
+Ya'acov may have been concerned for his sons' safety in Sh'chem, as that town's residents most likely remembered them only too well.2 Much latter, in B’resheet (Genesis) 45:8, the following words will be declared by Yoseph to his brothers who, in parallel with his present situation, would also be sent, but this time to Egypt: "So now it was not you that sent me hither, but Elohim…".3 The commentator goes on to say that "this verse supplies the key to the understanding of the whole story, which unfolds a dual level of the mission.
 There is the obvious mission which Ya'acov sends his son on, but underlying this mission lies the hidden (deep) workings of Providence Who is sending the descendants of Avraham to

-(see 37:14) into the picture, even though Chevron was on a mountain and not in
+into the picture, even though Chevron was on a mountain and not in the valley.

-the valley.
-The commentator continues: "Emek ("valley of") Chevron
+The commentator continues: "Emek ("valley of") Chevron is

 the word "emek," literally "deep place".4 To that we would add that the episode of the